 If you are approached by a journalist try to be helpful, polite and positive.

-Any enquiries which concern something outside your area of expertise, or University policy, a controversial topic or the personal details of a current or past member of staff or student, should be referred to the University PR Office.
+Any enquiries which concern something outside your area of expertise, or University policy, a controversial topic or the personal details of a current or past member of staff or student, should be referred to the University Communications Office.

 If the journalist wants to speak to you about something within your field, find out the following important pieces of information before accepting: